+Al is used in our test device fabrication to verify the pixel concept.
 After fabrication, we performed one dark run and one blackbody run.
-50 KIDs are measured out of 56 in design.
-By fitting the temperature sweep shown in Fig.~\ref{fig:4}, $T_c=1.29$~K and $\alpha=0.26$ are extracted, consistent with the design ones.
-Quasiparticle lifetime of \SI{100}{\micro\second}, shorter than expected, is fitted from cosmic-ray events at 250~mK.
-Combining the noise and the responsivity, we calculated the dark NEP of \SI{2.2e-17}{\watt/\sqrt{\hertz}}, lower than the photon NEP in design (Fig.~\ref{fig:4}).
+50 out of 56 KIDs are measured.
+By fitting the temperature sweep shown in Fig.~\ref{fig:4}, $T_c=1.29$~K and $\alpha=0.26$ are extracted, consistent with the values in design.
+The quasiparticle lifetime $\tau_{qp}=$\SI{100}{\micro\second}, shorter than expected, is fitted from cosmic-ray events at 247~mK.
+Using this data, the maximum lifetime $\tau_{max}=\SI{560}{\micro\second}$ is determined by including $\tau_{max}$ in the quasiparticle lifetime calculation~\cite{Zmuidzinas:2012a}.
+The dark NEP of \SI{2.2e-17}{\watt/\sqrt{\hertz}} is calculated from the measured noise spectrum $S_x$ using the following equation

-In blackbody measurement, the array was at 290~mK with blackbody temperature sweeping from 4~K to 6~K. Using the responsivity and the resonance frequency shift, the optical efficiency is calculated for each resonator, shown in Fig.~\ref{fig:4}.
-As the anti-reflection coating~\cite{Defrance:2018arcoating} is optimized for 170-300~Ghz (-10~dB), the Band 3 resonators show a higher efficiency and the other bands show a lower efficiency.
-In the next step, we will use Fourier transform spectrometer to detail the spectral characterization.
+where $\Delta$ is the gap energy, $V$ is the inductor volume, and $\eta_{pb}$ is the pair breaking efficiency taken from Ref.~\cite{Guruswamy:2016a}. $dx/dn_{qp}$ is derived from the measured resonance frequency shifts and the quasiparticle density calculated from the simplified Mattis-Bardeen equation~\cite{Zmuidzinas:2012a}.